IrisBroadcast/ophrys-signage/views/README.md

  ### Example
  - `http://localhost:82/view/site?url1=example.com&reload=true&delay=10&bodypadding=20px&bodybg=white&clock=true`
- - `http://localhost:82/view/site?viewid=myview` Use this option to use the URL 1-field in View Options instead and replace `myview` with the ViewID configured in View Options.
+ - `http://localhost:82/view/site?viewid={viewid}` Use this option to use the URL 1-field in View Options instead and replace `{viewid}` with the ViewID configured in View Options.
 It can be used with variables in the same way as in the first example:
  - `http://localhost:82/view/site?viewid={viewid}&reload=true&delay=15&bodypadding=10px&bodybg=black&clock=false`

 ## View/tab <a name="View-tab"></a><br>
-An (iframe) webpage slideshow that can switch between up to three sites.
+A webpage (iframe) slideshow that can switch between up to three sites.
 Be careful with adding site that takes a long time to load or with a lot of moving elements.
 This might not be suitable for all types of webpages since they don't like to be embedded by other sites.

 ### Variables:
 - Url1 { "url without http" }